darrelhong/graBBT/README.md

 ## Chloe
 - Create new outlet to allow panel/list view
-- Want to work on building a navbar
+- Logout confirmation dialogue still fixing
+- Retailer "my account page"
-- Want to work on retailer profile details
+- Want to build a retailer Notifications tab (when order comes in, when payment completes)